1. Home

 My electric bill is $290/mo

 From fine-tuning the technical aspects of your solar energy system to determining your eligibility for Georgia solar incentives, allow Palmetto to be your solar partner in the Peach State.
-We want to make your installation as valuable and stress-free as possible, which is why our experts can design the perfect system to suit the energy demands of your property, and guide you through the entire process of going solar.
+We want to make your installation as stress-free and your home solar system as optimally efficient as possible.
+Our experts can design the perfect system to suit the energy demands of your property, and guide you through the entire process of going solar.

 See what solar can do for you: